Shkeating/shauna.githib.io/_projects/radiokington.md

 ---
-title: Mobile app
+title: Radio Kingston
-subtitle: High-fidelity mobile app designs for a super awesome social media company.
+subtitle: design pattern library for mid size customer generated content platform serving enterprise clientele
-date: 2019-07-24 00:00:00
+date: 2018-05-02 00:00:00
-description: This is a demo post that shows what you can do inside portfolio and blog posts.
-We’ve included everything you need to create engaging posts and case studies to show off your work in a beautiful way.
+description: In 2019, I was working in an internal role on the product team at TurnTo Networks.
+My main role on the team was to reverse engineer a Sketch Library and detailed documentation in InVision Design System Manager from exisiting designs, to make them easier to iterate on, and to ensure a smooth handoff of components to the engineering team.
 featured_image: demo.jpg
-accent_color: '#4C60E6'
+accent_color: '#006268'
 gallery_images:
   - demo.jpg
   - demo.jpg